 Explore free publications from NIA on Alzheimer’s and related dementias, caregiving, and healthy aging.
 Also available in Spanish.

 Read about the benefits and risks of participating in clinical trials and how they work.

 Learn how participation and diversity in trials helps the FDA determine whether medical products are safe and effective.
+Also available in Spanish.

 Search this database of privately and publicly funded clinical studies conducted around the world.

 The Alzheimer’s & related Dementias Education & Referral (ADEAR) Center is a service of the National Institute on Aging at the National Institutes of Health.
 Call 800-438-4380 or email firstname.lastname@example.org to talk with an information specialist.

 This content is provided by the National Institute on Aging (NIA), part of the National Institutes of Health.
 NIA scientists and other experts review this content to ensure it is accurate and up to date.